 8.29am: We say goodbye to the UK and ola to Brazil.
 London mayor Boris Johnson waves the Olympic flag for the final time.
 President of the IOC Jacques Rogge accepts it and passes it on to Eduardo Paes, the mayor of Rio de Janiero - the home of the 2016 Olympic Games.

-8.20am: The classic rock anthem is a perfect lead-in to the Greek national anthem... winding down now.
+8.20am: The classic rock anthem is a perfect lead-in to the...
+Greek national anthem.
+What a cracking set list this is.
+Winding down now.

 8.15am: A massive projection of Freddie Mercury from his Live Aid appearance in 1985 has the crowd in a tizzy.
 Brian May shreds us into We Will Rock You alongside the scantily-clad Jessie J. It gets the thumbs up from Olympic reporter Karen Barlow: